 As discussed, Scott developed the radical candor model as a way to help inform the way executives and leaders effectively communicate.
 It’s a compass for candid conversations and interactions.

 The principles of radical candor aren’t always easy to put into practice, so it helps to have a baseline for what approaches you should take.
-The radical candor feedback model is useful when you’re interacting with members of your team and organization.
+The radical candor feedback framework is useful when you’re interacting with members of your team and organization.

 The model has four main quadrants: